LogoCustom Linear Actuator

 You are inside the lower-risk zone of the reviewed public landscape and do not yet need the control stack, enclosure proof, or brake detail that typically forces a higher-class DC architecture.

-Next: Verify whether the quoted 110 V offer is a true AC motor actuator or an AC-input package, then confirm the duty limit and mounting geometry in writing.
+Next: Verify whether the quoted 110 V offer is a true AC motor actuator or an AC-input package, then confirm the duty limit, mounting geometry, and allowable input-voltage window in writing.

 Treat as a custom-screening case, not a blind catalog pick.

-Simple motion near 1000 lb, short to medium stroke, low starts per hour, and the buyer strongly prefers 110/120 VAC at the actuator or package input
+Simple motion near 1000 lb with medium to long stroke (especially 18 to 24 in), low starts per hour, and a strong 110/120 VAC preference at actuator or package input

 Use an AC-fed 24/48 VDC industrial actuator system.